Part 4: Undergraduate Clinical Education: Practicum Requirements

 - Develop appropriate semester treatment plan for assigned client with measurable and achievable semester objectives, rationale for objectives, and treatment procedures.
 This process includes gathering baseline data by reviewing background information from the client, family members or other involves sources.

-- Demonstrate of evidence-based practice.
+- Demonstrate evidence-based practice.
 Present evidence of researching the disorder area either through a discussion or written review of pertinent journal articles or other relevant literature.

 - Formulate daily measurable and achievable objectives.